zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-create-first-extension.md

         }
     ```

 1. The extension can now be compiled.

         **NOTE**:  The blade title in the browser is not the same as the blade name as displayed in Visual Studio.

-1. Test the new extension by using a link in the following format in the address bar of the browser.
+1.Test the new extension by using a link in the following format in the address bar of the browser.

     ```
     <PORTAL URI>#blade/<extensionName>/<bladeName>